Communication, Admin & Travel

 Parents/carers are responsible for ensuring their children get to school/nursery safely.
 The school gate is opened at 8.35am.
 You can come onto the Cherry Tree playground and wait with your child(ren) until a member of the Senior Leadership rings the bell at 8.45am.
 Parents/Carers are responsible for their child(ren) until 8.45 am – they must not be left unsupervised before this time.
 We encourage as many parents/carers as possible to walk to school/nursery.
 It is better for your child’s health, reduces pollution and eases congestion.
 Please make use of the “lollipop” man at the top of Eastern Avenue and the crossing.

 Please make sure your child arrives on time by 8.55am so as not to disrupt the registration process and the start of the school day.
 For every child who arrives late we have to check he/she is signed in by a parent/carer and mark them “late” both in the register and on our electronic records.
-All classes have Early Morning Work set up for them to take part in on arrival so childcare often benefit considerably if they arrive at 8.45 am.
+All classes have Early Morning Work set up for them to take part in on arrival so children often benefit considerably if they arrive at 8.45 am.
+Back to top

 Children are welcome to park their scooters and cycles in the cycle shed but must remember that: